 the profile information for LIPO that was given to

 Specifying the context is mandatory when

 --lipo=binary is set.

 Using this option implicitly also sets

-If enabled, each gold-invoked link of a C++ executable binary will also output
+If enabled, each gold-invoked link of a C++ executable binary will output

 a symbol counts file (via the

-option) that logs the number of symbols from each .o input that were used in
+defined and the number of symbols that were used in the binary.

-the binary.
-This can be used to track unnecessary link dependencies.
-The
+This information can be used to track unnecessary link dependencies.

 This option is disabled by default.